MrArman117/Design-and-Development-of-Education-Portal/README.md

 # Design-and-Development-of-Education-Portal
 In this project a website was designed for the Teachers and Students   those who want to learn from online.
-For learning the user will register with user name and password.
+For learning purpose. ususally its an education portal system